 The queer community uses diverse terms that can be confusing and alienating to people who don’t know the definitions.
 Here’s our simple guide to help you understand them.

-It’s 2021, and thankfully, that means there are plenty of books and animated shows readily available for everyone that features and honours the LGBTQ+ community.
+It’s 2023, and thankfully, that means there are plenty of books and animated shows readily available for everyone that features and honours the LGBTQ+ community.
 But many of us still get confused over the terminology that the queer community commonly uses.
-Which is completely understandable, especially for parents whose kids might be exploring their sexuality or questioning their gender.
+This is completely understandable, especially for parents whose kids might be exploring their sexuality or questioning their gender.
 So, we have gone ahead and compiled all the commonly used terms to help you understand the LGBTQ+ lingo and be an inclusive ally.

 Guide to LGBTQ+ terminology

 First and foremost, LGBTQ+ stands for lesbian, gay, bisexual, transgender, queer (or questioning) and others (hence the “+”).
 The plus may refer to individuals who identify as intersex, asexual, pansexual, genderqueer, two-spirit and others that are not visible in the acronym.

 An asexual person generally does not have any physical attraction but may still experience romantic and/or emotional attraction to others.
 Being asexual, however, does not mean being celibate; some asexuals do have sex.

 Someone who is attracted to people of the same gender as well as another gender.
 Bisexuality does not mean someone has multiple romantic or physical relationships.